-English is the most widely spoken language in Scotland today.
-It is used in government, education, media, and everyday communication.
-However, English is not indigenous to Scotland.
-It developed in southern Britain and spread north over time through political administration, trade, and social change, particularly after the Union of the Crowns in 1603 and the Acts of Union in 1707.
+English is the language you’ll hear everywhere in Scotland — in shops, schools, government, and on television.
+It’s the language of daily administration and public life.
+But here’s the thing worth knowing: English is not indigenous to Scotland.
+It developed in southern Britain and spread northward over centuries, gaining ground particularly after the Union of the Crowns in 1603 and the Acts of Union in 1707.

-Scottish Gaelic — The Celtic Language of the Highlands and Islands
+Scottish Gaelic — The Celtic Voice of the Highlands and Islands

-Scottish Gaelic is an indigenous Celtic language, closely related to Irish Gaelic and Manx.
-It arrived in western Scotland from Ireland between roughly the 4th and 6th centuries CE and became the dominant language across much of the Highlands and Islands for centuries.
+Scottish Gaelic is one of Scotland’s indigenous languages, and it carries the weight of centuries with it.
+A Celtic language closely related to Irish Gaelic and Manx, it arrived in western Scotland from Ireland between roughly the 4th and 6th centuries CE, and for much of the medieval period it was the dominant language across a large sweep of the Highlands and Islands.

 Scots — Scotland’s Indigenous Germanic Language

-Scots is not one single uniform language.
-It exists as a group of regional dialects, each shaped by local history, geography, and daily life.
-These dialects are spoken across much of mainland Scotland and the Northern Isles.
+Scots exists as a group of regional dialects, each shaped by local history, geography, and daily life:

-Spoken in the far north of mainland Scotland.
-While geographically close to Orkney, Caithness Scots forms part of mainland Scots rather than island dialects. - East Central Scots
+Caithness Scots (Caitnes) — Spoken in the far north of mainland Scotland, where centuries of contact with Norse-speaking Orkney left a distinct linguistic flavour.
+Caithness Scots forms part of mainland Scots rather than the island dialects.

 Shetlandic (Shaetlan) — The Norse Voice of the Northern Isles